Christmas gifts wrapped under tree.

 • Relevant to your mission and upcoming initiatives.

-• Time-bound with a clear deadline (usually the end of the day on December 31).
+• Time-bound with a clear start and end date.

-Offer Multiple Ways to Give at Year-End
+Offer Multiple Ways to Contribute

 Individual Donations